GCBallesteros/quaternions/docs/workflows/point-nadir-with-y-axis-pointing-north.md

 ## 2. Correcting the Satellite's Orientation

-In this example, we will correct the orientation of the satellite using findBestQuaternion.
+In this example, we will correct the orientation of the satellite using `findBestQuaternion`.
 We aim to point the satellite's local z-axis to the nadir direction and align the secondary vector (in this case, the y-axis) as closely as possible to the z-axis of the Earth-Centered, Earth-Fixed (ECEF) system.